JOURNEY TO THE MIDNIGHT SUN

 “I thought Cory said the trail was viable?”

 “You know how Cory was.
-He could bust a trail like nobody’s business, but, he wasn’t the world’s greatest communicator.”
+He could bust a trail like nobody’s business, but he wasn’t the world’s greatest communicator.”

 “Mom, how are we supposed to get through this?”

-Without a path, the woodland appeared an impenetrable wall of snow, perforated with dark openings, none of which appeared open for travel.
+Without a path, the woodland appeared an impenetrable wall of snow perforated with dark openings, none of which appeared open for travel.

-“John,” Laureal called, “we’ve got a problem.”
+“John,” Laureal called, “we have a problem.”

 John hadn’t taken two steps past Emma when the Matriarch said, “John.”

-“Where there’s a will there’s a way.”
+“Where there’s a will, there’s a way.”

 “John, how many times do I have to ask you?”